agzsoftsi/holbertonschool-web_back_end/0x03-caching/README.md

 ## General

 > - Allowed editors: vi, vim, emacs
-> - All your files will be interpreted/compiled on Ubuntu 18.04 LTS using python3 (version 3.7)(version 3.4.3)
+> - All your files will be interpreted/compiled on Ubuntu 14.04 LTS using python3 (version 3.4.3)
 > - All your files should end with a new line
 > - The first line of all your files should be exactly #!/usr/bin/env python3
 > - A README.md file, at the root of the folder of the project, is mandatory
-> - Your code should use the pycodestyle style (version 2.5.)
+> - Your code should use the PEP 8 style (version 1.7.*)
 > - All your files must be executable
 > - The length of your files will be tested using wc
 > - All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)')